Edward Fitzsimmons Dunne

-Edward Fitzsimmons Dunne (October 12, 1853 – May 24, 1937) was an American politician who was the 24th Governor of Illinois from 1913 to 1917 and previously served as the 38th mayor of Chicago from April 5, 1905 to 1907.
+Edward Fitzsimmons Dunne (October 12, 1853 – May 24, 1937) was an American politician, lawyer, and jurist who was the 38th mayor of Chicago from 1905 to 1907 and the 24th Governor of Illinois from 1913 to 1917.
 Dunne is the only person to be elected both Mayor of Chicago and Governor of Illinois.
+He also served as a judge of the Illinois circuit court for Cook County from 1892 to 1905.

+A 1994 survey of experts on Chicago politics assessed Dunne as one of the ten best mayors in the city's history (up to that time).

 Early years

 Born in 1853, in Watertown, Connecticut, he was the son of an ardent Irish nationalist, Patrick William (P. W.) Dunne (1832–1921), who emigrated to America in 1849 after the failed Young Ireland revolt.
+After moving to the United States, his father remained an ardent backer of Irish independence.
 His mother, Delia Mary (Mary) Lawlor, was the daughter of a prosperous Irish contractor, and participant in the Irish Rebellion of 1798, who helped construct the docks of Galway.

 The family moved to Peoria, Illinois in 1855 while Dunne was still an infant, and he was educated there in the public schools.
 Dunne had three sisters.
 His father refused to send his son to the local Catholic academy, because the Catholic Church had spoken out against the activities of the Fenians.

 P. W. Dunne was a prosperous businessman, active in both Irish and American politics.
 He raised money for the Fenians, gave generously of his own funds, and frequently hosted Irish politicians, political exiles, and rebels in his home when they traveled to Chicago.
 P. W. Dunne served on the Peoria City Council in the 1860s and was elected to the Illinois House of Representatives.

 Education and early career

-After Dunne graduated from high school in Peoria in 1871, he was sent to Ireland to attend Trinity College in Dublin.
+After Dunne graduated from Peoria High School in 1871, he was sent to Ireland to attend Trinity College in Dublin.
 His father wanted his son to be educated at the alma mater of Irish patriot, Robert Emmet.
 Among his classmates was the author Oscar Wilde.
 Dunne did extremely well at Trinity, but was forced to leave one year short of graduation, after his father suffered a financial setback.

 Dunne returned to Illinois, and finished his education at Union College of Law in Chicago (that was jointly run by Northwestern University and the Old University of Chicago), where his family had settled in 1877.
 He graduated from the Union College of Law in 1878.
 He married Elizabeth F. Kelly, the daughter of Edward F. Kelly, a Chicago businessman, and his wife, Kitty Howe Kelly, on August 16, 1881.
 Following his marriage he started a prosperous legal practice.
 The Dunnes had thirteen children, with nine of them surviving into adulthood.
 His children included: Eileen Dunne Corboy, Mona T. Leonard, Maurice Dunne, Richard Dunne, Jeanette Dunne, Edward F. Dunne, Jr., Geraldine Dunne, Eugene Dunne, and Judge Robert Jerome "Duke" Dunne.